 Jana Javornik is Associate Professor in Work and Employment Relations at the University of Leeds.

-Enhancing Capabilities?
-Rethinking European Social Policies from a New Perspective ~ Mara A. Yerkes, Jana Javornik and Anna Kurowska;
+Rethinking Social Policy from a Capability Perspective ~ Mara A. Yerkes, Jana Javornik and Anna Kurowska;

-Comparative social/family policy through the lenses of the capability approach ~ Anna Kurowska and Jana Javornik;
+Comparative social policy analysis of parental leave policies through the lenses of capability approach ~ Anna Kurowska and Jana Javornik;

-Capabilities and Social Policy: towards a social policy framework ~ Mara A. Yerkes, Jana Javornik and Anna Kurowska.
+From Capability Approach to Capability-based Social Policy ~ Mara A. Yerkes, Jana Javornik, Erik Jansen and Anna Kurowska.